csv2db/csv2db/README.md

 );
 ```

-The idea is that you have a staging table that you can load data into and then figure out the correct data types for each column.
+The idea is to have a staging table that data can be loaded into first and then figure out the correct data types for each column.

 ## Installation